-ITNET 10150194 Firewall/VPN Technologies 3 Credits/Units
+ITNET 10150194 Firewall/VPN Technologies

 This course introduces the security student to the common technologies used for defending the perimeter of a modern business network.
 In depth hands-on exercises are used to instruct the student in the related technologies including NAT, PAT, ACL construction, application gateways, and stateful packet inspection.
 The student additionally learns a common implementation of both site-to-site and remote access VPN's.
 The student must demonstrate the ability to implement a basic firewall that simulates the perimeter of a basic business network.
-Tools include: ASA5512-X,Cisco Any-Connect VPN client.

-ITNET 10150195 Networking Internship 3 Credits/Units
+ITNET 10150195 Networking Internship